Student Spotlight: Will Prescott

 That's exactly what happened.
 Prescott took his time before discovering his interest in architecture.
 After enrolling in COD's Architecture program, he was immediately guided toward classes that would help him transfer into the school of his choice.

 Prescott graduated with high honors in 2012 with an Associate in General Studies and a Pre-Architecture Certificate.
-He also was accepted into the prestigious Versailles program at the University of Illinois.
-In fall of 2012, he travels to France to spend one year studying architecture, an opportunity that may not have happened at another school.
+He also was accepted into the prestigious Versailles program at the University of Illinois and spent the 2012-2013 year in France studying architecture, an opportunity that may not have happened at another school.

 Having found his motivation, Prescott is now designing his future.